STEPS TO ENROLLMENT

 Step 1 – Create a Student Profile – Fill out an Online Application

 Create a Student Profile by filling out an Online Application.
 This Student Profile helps FTI’s Admissions, Student Services, and Financial Aid personnel assist you in successful enrollment.
-Please contact a member of FTI’s Admissions Team for assistance at (386) 447-4345, if you have any questions.
+Creating a Student Profile does not guarantee or obligate you to enrollment with FTI.
+Please contact a member of FTI’s Admissions Team for assistance at (386) 447-4345 if you have any questions.

 Step 2 – Define Interests and Goals – Meet with our Admissions Team